 Motivated by the recent success of regularization approaches in transfer learning and continual learning \cite{parisi2019continual}, we use regularization for extracting the valuable knowledge from the prior model to facilitate fast edge training and to alleviate catastrophic forgetting.
 More specially, for a model parameter $\theta\in\mathbb{R}^n$, we denote $\theta_p\in\mathbb{R}^n$ as the prior model parameter, and use the Bregman divergence $D_h(\theta,\theta_p)$ \cite{bregman1967relaxation} as the regularization, given by:

 for some continuously-differentiable strictly convex function $h(\cdot)$.
 It is worth noting that Bregman divergence is a dissimilarity measure between two objects (e.g., vectors, matrices, distributions, etc.).
-It encompasses a rich class of divergence metrics, including squared Euclidean distance, squared Mahalanobisdistance, Kullback-Leibler (KL) divergence, and Itakura-Saito (IS) distance, which are widely used in machine learning to encode the dissimilarity form different perspectives, and is particularly useful for the regularization approaches \cite{si2009bregman,yu2013kl,jung2016less}.
-Note that while for ease of exposition we consider here the regularizer on the model parameters using Bregman divergence, the same methodology can be applied to generalize the regularization to be in terms of Bregman divergence between two functions of $\theta$ and $\theta_p$, respectively (see Assumption \ref{Lsmooth}).
+It encompasses a rich class of divergence metrics, including squared Euclidean distance, squared Mahalanobis distance, Kullback-Leibler (KL) divergence, and Itakura-Saito (IS) distance, which are widely used in machine learning to encode the dissimilarity from different perspectives, and is particularly useful for the regularization approaches \cite{si2009bregman,yu2013kl,jung2016less}.
+Note that while for ease of exposition, in this paper we consider the regularizer on the model parameters using Bregman divergence, the same methodology can be applied to generalize the regularization to be in terms of Bregman divergence between two functions of $\theta$ and $\theta_p$, respectively (see Assumption \ref{Lsmooth}).

 Following the same line as in MAML \cite{finn2017model}, we divide the dataset $\mathcal{D}_i$ for the source edge node $i\in\mathcal{I}$ into two disjoint sets, i.e., the support set $\mathcal{D}^{s}_i$ and the query set $\mathcal{D}^{q}_i$.
 Based on the prior model, we can formulate the federated meta-learning with knowledge transfer among the source edge nodes as the following regularized optimization problem: